 GPS: 44.958425, 13.847827

-Description: A small parking lot at the southern edge of the town.
+Description: A smaller parking area situated at the southern edge of the town center, ideal if you want to explore the southern alleys first.

 GPS: 44.958410, 13.851021

-Description: A relatively spacious parking lot located about 400 meters from the town center.
+Description: A relatively spacious car park located approximately 400 meters from the town center, offering a good balance of capacity and proximity.

-At the beginning of our walk, let’s take a moment to feel the charm of this Istrian gem.
-Notice how narrow and winding the streets are—a living reminder of its medieval past.
-Look ahead—there’s the Church of St. Blaise (A; GPS: 44.96065149, 13.847724002), an impressive landmark housing one of the largest collections of mummified saints in Europe.
-Let’s step inside!
-The interior is breathtaking, full of intricate frescoes and a serene atmosphere that invites reflection.
+As you begin your walk, take a moment to truly appreciate the charm of this Istrian gem.
+The narrow and winding streets, paved with ancient stone, are a living reminder of its medieval past.
+As you look ahead, you'll see the majestic Church of St. Blaise (A; GPS: 44.96065149, 13.847724002), an impressive landmark that houses one of the largest collections of mummified saints in Europe.
+The interior is breathtaking, filled with intricate frescoes and a serene atmosphere that invites quiet reflection.

-As we exit the church, let’s head towards the main square (B; GPS: 44.96038803, 13.849564899).
-Do you see the Venetian-style buildings around us?
-They tell the rich history of Vodnjan under Venetian rule.
-On our left, there’s the Town Hall, a striking building blending Gothic and Renaissance elements.
-Imagine the stories this building could tell!
+As we exit the church, let's head towards the bustling main square (B; GPS: 44.96038803, 13.849564899), the vibrant heart of the city.
+Notice the stunning Venetian-style buildings surrounding us, which vividly tell the rich history of Vodnjan under Venetian rule.
+On our left stands the imposing Town Hall, a striking building that beautifully blends Gothic and Renaissance architectural elements.
+Each building on this square is a piece of history, reflecting the town's prosperity and its strong ties to Venice.

-Continuing down the cobblestone streets, let’s take a turn here and discover the hidden alleys.
-Look at the painted murals on some of the walls.
-Vodnjan has embraced art as a way to preserve its history, and these murals are a testament to that effort.
+Continuing down the cobblestone streets, let’s take a turn and discover the hidden alleys.
+You'll be captivated by the vibrant painted murals on some of the walls, part of the town's unique street art project.
+Vodnjan has embraced art as a way to preserve its history and inject modern life into its ancient streets, with these murals acting as a testament to that effort.
+The artistic transformation of the town's facades is a continuous project that attracts artists from around the world and turns every stroll into an open-air art gallery.

 From here, let’s head to the outskirts of the town.
-The views of the surrounding olive groves and vineyards are stunning, aren’t they?
+The views of the surrounding olive groves and vineyards are simply stunning, aren't they?
 This is where the true essence of Vodnjan comes alive.
-The land is fertile, and its fruits have sustained the local community for generations.
+The fertile land has sustained the local community for generations, producing world-class olive oil and wine.
+This landscape is a beautiful testament to the region's agricultural heritage and offers endless opportunities for scenic walks.

 Finally, let’s visit an interesting open-air museum — Park Kažun (C; GPS: 44.968584603, 13.8458688207).
 These small stone huts are a unique feature of the Istrian landscape, used by shepherds and farmers as shelters.
 Walking among them feels like stepping back in time.
 Nearby, there is an old Church of St. Francis of Assisi, which is also worth a visit.